 At your first reproductive genetic counseling appointment, a genetic counselor will carefully review your and your partner’s personal and family health histories and any risk factors.
 This helps determine if genetic testing is right for you and ensures you are being offered the most appropriate test.
 If you are being offered genetic testing, your genetic counselor will help you make a decision about genetic testing after discussing the risks and benefits with you.

 At a later appointment, your genetic counselor will discuss and interpret your test results, uncovering unique insights for you.
 He or she will take your results and all your other medical information to develop a personalized care plan for you.
 All of this will be tailored to you and your situation, and may also be relevant to other family members.
 Your genetic counselor will also work with your regular doctor to offer additional consultation throughout a pregnancy as needed.

-Speaking with a Genome Medical certified genetic counselor can help you learn how your genetic health could impact your pregnancy or future children that you’re planning.
+Speaking with a certified genetic counselor from Genome Medical can help you learn how your genetic health could impact your pregnancy or future children that you’re planning.
 This includes talking about genetic testing, which may include procedures that are done during a pregnancy.
 If you or your partner has a genetic risk factor, a genetic counselor can help you consider genetic testing or other options to help keep your baby as healthy as possible.

 With Genome Medical, you can simply schedule your genetics consultation online and attend from the comfort of your own home.
-Secure video sessions are flexible and available to suit your schedule by visiting
+Secure video sessions are flexible and available to suit your schedule.

 Trusted Genetic Specialists

 Our clinical team is comprised of more than 50 clinicians, including medical geneticists, genetic counselors, primary care doctors and pharmacists who can provide medical services in all 50 states through our telehealth platform.